pnir7/soundsoul/README.md

-# SpotiEar
+# SoundSoul

-SpotiEar is a service that can understand your Spotify Playlist and tells you your MBTI type!
+SoundSoul is a service that can output your music MBTI type based on your spotify playlist

 # Slides